 Travelers seeking sun, sea, culture, and the warmth of the Mediterranean need not look any further than the Spanish Coast.
 Beach hotels in Spain will situate you right on the shore, and usually provide guest-only private beaches, swimming pools, and striking scenery.
 The Spanish coast is also rich and diverse, so no matter whether you’re seeking a week lazing on the beach, a cultural trip in Catalonia, or an adventure vacation throughout Balearic Islands, beach hotels in Spain will deliver your ultimate getaway.

-Spain © Parador de Cádiz
+Beach Hotels in Spain © Parador de Cádiz

 Beach Hotels in Spain: The Best from Spain’s Diverse Coast